XtremeXSPC/AlgoDataStruct/README.md

 **AlgoDataStruct** is a comprehensive educational library that implements a wide range of data structures in Java and C++.
 Designed for students, this library offers clean, well-documented, and efficient implementations of fundamental and advanced data structures.

+Warning: this repository is not complete as I am implementing the missing data structures.

 ## Goals

 - Provide clear reference implementations for each data structure